RedVoxInc/redvox-python-sdk/docs/v1.5.0/redvox-api900-docs.md

 ### Installing from source

-pip is the recomended way of obtaining this library.
+pip is the recommended way of obtaining this library.
 However, if you are looking for the source distribution, it can be found at https://bitbucket.org/redvoxhi/redvox-api900-python-reader/downloads/

 ### Verifying installation